AdobeDocs/campaign-standard.en/help/integrating/using/ingest-aep-data.md

 # Ingest Adobe Experience Platform segments into Campaign {#destinations}

-To ingest Adobe Experience Platform into Campaign and use them in your workflows, you first need to connect a **Destination** to Adobe Campaign and configure it with the segment to export.
+To ingest Adobe Experience Platform into Campaign and use them in your workflows, you first need to connect Adobe Campaign as an Adobe Experience Platform **Destination** and configure it with the segment to export.

->[!NOTE]
->
->When ingesting the segment, you are exporting all its members, together with the XDM schema fields specified when configuring the Destination.

-Once the Destination has been configured and the segment to export selected, you need to build a dedicated workflow in Campaign Standard to ingest the segment.
+Once the Destination has been configured, you need to build a dedicated workflow in Campaign Standard to ingest the segment.

-## Connect and configure a Destination to Adobe Campaign
+## Connect and configure Adobe Campaign as a Destination

 The main steps to connect and configure a Destination to Adobe Campaign are listed below.
 Detailed information on each of these steps is available in the [Destinations documentation](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/email-marketing/adobe-campaign.html).